 All the flavors of the classic holiday drink staple in a delicious cookie!
 These eggnog cookies are the perfect treat to bring to holiday parties this year.

 There are so many things to get excited about as the temperatures begin to drop.
 One thing that’s always at the top of my list is getting to make eggnog-flavored everything.
 I love the flavor, and if you feel the same, you’d love this eggnog fudge and eggnog french toast, too.

 If you are a fellow eggnog lover, you are going to adore this cookie recipe.
 The flavor is so nostalgic to me—every time I have one of these cookies I’m reminded of my grandmother.
 I still remember drinking “frozen eggnog” at her house every year during Christmas.

 These eggnog cookies are extra soft and have that classic eggnog flavor in every bite.
-Plus, the eggnog flavor is even laced throughout the icing—it’s absolutely incredible!
+Plus, the eggnog flavor is even laced throughout the powdered sugar icing—it’s absolutely incredible!
 They are the perfect Christmas cookies to enjoy this season along with other classics like snickerdoodles and ginger molasses cookies.

 Eggnog is one of those flavors that you either love or hate.
 It’s almost like a melted ice cream that’s heavy on the vanilla with notes of cinnamon and nutmeg.
 Traditional eggnog is made with cream and eggs, so there’s a depth to the flavor profile.